-Design to support people of varying abilities through the convenient location of Americans with Disabilities Act (ADA)-accessible beds, toilets, and showers equipped with features such as anti-ligature railings and grab bars as appropriate.
-Design respite rooms to provide a sense of respite, enabling those in custody to retreat to a quiet, supportive environment that is separate and distinct in character from other spaces.
+Design to provide a sense of respite, enabling those in custody to retreat to a quiet, supportive environment that is separate and distinct in character from other spaces.

 Design to optimize flexibility between housing unit types while meeting their unique requirements to allow adaptation to fluctuations or future changes in population.